cms-opendata-workshop/workshop2021-lesson-advobjects/_episodes/02-muoncorr.md

 Then let's take a look at `Analysis.C` which is where we apply the corrections.

 The main function of `Analysis.C` is simply used for calling the `applyCorrections` function which takes as a parameter the name of the ROOT-file (without the `.root`-part), path to the ROOT-file and a boolean value of whether the file contains data (`true`) or MC (`false`).
+The data file is now commented because it would take too much time to run it during the workshop.

 ~~~
 void Analysis::main()
 {
   // Data
-  applyCorrections("Run2012BC_DoubleMuParked_Muons", "root://eospublic.cern.ch//eos/opendata/cms/derived-data/AOD2NanoAODOutreachTool/Run2012BC_DoubleMuParked_Muons.root", true);
+  // applyCorrections("Run2012BC_DoubleMuParked_Muons", "root://eospublic.cern.ch//eos/opendata/cms/derived-data/AOD2NanoAODOutreachTool/Run2012BC_DoubleMuParked_Muons.root", true);

   // MC
   applyCorrections("ZZTo2e2mu", "root://eospublic.cern.ch//eos/opendata/cms/upload/stefan/HiggsToFourLeptonsNanoAODOutreachAnalysis/ZZTo2e2mu.root", false);